 - Keep warm.
-There’s a saying that there’s no such thing as bad weather, only bad clothing!
 Research shows that staying warm can beat the winter blues by half.
-Bundle up and aim to keep your home between 18°C and 21°
+Bundle up and aim to keep your home between 18 and 20 degrees Celsius.

 - Buddy up.
 According to Mark Pottier, a psychologist in Yarmouth N.S., isolating yourself only worsens depressive symptoms.
-So, surround yourself with friends and family.
+Look for support from people who make you feel safe and cared for.

 - Exercise.
 We tend to exercise 5% less in winter.
 The effects of a good workout last for hours after you’ve hit the showers!